Let’s jump in and learn:

 Data is stored in aggregate for summarization.
 For example, individuals’ dates of birth are not included in a dataset, but the number of people of each age group is known.
 Aggregation is often used for data anonymization when information is being sold.

-Makes changes to the sensitive data but maintaining consistent relations between other values.
+Makes changes to the sensitive data but maintains consistent relations between other values.
 The data is pseudonymized in this way.
 To anonymize, the separately stored information that identifies the sensitive information must be deleted.

 With hashing, data points are replaced with a hash (i.e., an alphanumeric string).